Posted on 17 June 2020, updated on 12 May 2023.

 default default running linux/amd64, linux/386

-Here we can see that our current docker builder is able to construct images two different architectures:
+Here we can see that our current docker builder is able to construct images in two different architectures:

 - amd64 which refers to the x86-64 instruction set, which is the 64-bit version of the mainstream x86 instruction set.
 That's the architecture your computer is probably running on.
 Since AMD first released the 64-bit version, they got the name.